Glass (soundtrack): Development

 West Dylan Thordson composed the film score, after previously working with Shyamalan on the predecessor Split.
-The music for Glass was considered a unique challenge for him, as the film being in the same universe as Unbreakable and Split, "one of the concomitant issues of that is that you’re talking musical styles from two different generations" as Unbreakable's score by James Newton Howard followed the old-school Hollywood template accompanying percussions and a 100-piece orchestra, while for Split, Thordson went ahead with a Nine Inch Nails-style like score.
+The music for Glass was considered a unique challenge for him, as the film being in the same universe as Unbreakable and Split, "one of the concomitant issues of that is that you're talking musical styles from two different generations" as Unbreakables score by James Newton Howard followed the old-school Hollywood template accompanying percussions and a 100-piece orchestra, while for Split, Thordson went ahead with a Nine Inch Nails-style like score.

 When he received the screenplay, he started sketching the musical ideas for the film even before it began production.
 He then visited the sets, spending a lot of time there, and when looking for a hospital complex with huge empty buildings and a tunnel system connecting there, Thordson noted that he found numerous vast spaces that suited the acoustic treatment and set and assortment of drums and percussions there.
 After completing a day of shoot, he would record his ideas using a Nagra-style mobile rig with a VR microphone and Coles 4038.
 Mostly he started to record at nighttime during 9:00 p.m. to 4:00 a.m. which felt "very creepy and uncomfortable" as the venue was very large, and with only few security guards roaming at that time, though he relished that experience.
 His friend and violinist Tim Fain also recorded portions of the film score at the venue, mostly in the underground tunnel system, but also in the upstairs auditorium and the actual "pink room" where the film was shot.
 Thordson also turned all the lights off while recording to avoid capturing the fluorescent light buzzing.
 Thordson noted that "Tim [Fain] was admittedly terrified much of the time, but he never once hesitated on continuing", which led to him giving huge props to Fain.

 Thordson incorporated Howard's themes for Unbreakable and revised in his own style musically, becoming a minimized, simplistic and stripped-down version of that film, while also using the original score for the climax sequence.
 Initially discussing with a possible collaboration with Howard on the music, the team, however, decided not to bring the composer.
 He also used his own score from Split.
 Thordson generally aimed away from the superhero film score, in order to attempt for something "a bit askew and nonderivative", owing to Shyamalan's difficult approach to filmmaking which follows a complex and something difficult to achieve cinematically and non-esoterically.